-The cost of staff time to communicate with sites in the on-site group was more, on average, than the remote group (£757.10, SD 588.10 vs £553.90, SD 346.20; Table 5).
-Including additional travel costs, the average cost of setting up a site in the remote group was £727.10 (SD 408.39) compared with £1016.93 (SD 742.97) in the on-site group.
-On average, sites allocated to receive initial on-site visits cost £289.83 more to set-up than sites allocated to a remote meeting.
-The total cost overall, without including travel, of the initial contact visits was £24,560 (£15,143 on-site and £9,417 remote).
+The cost of staff time to communicate with sites in the on-site group was more, on average, than the remote group (£757.10 vs £553.90; Table 6).
+The total cost overall, excluding travel, of the initial contact visits was £24,560 (£15,143 on-site and £9,417 remote).
 The total cost overall, including travel, was £32,700 (£20,339 on-site and £12,361 remote).
+Including additional travel costs, the average cost of setting up a site in the remote group was £727.10 compared with £1016.93 in the on-site group, a difference of £289.83.

 3.7 Site preferences

 We invited 96 collaborators to complete the survey.
 There were 12 respondents (from 9 of 17 sites) in the remote group and 16 respondents from (12 of the 20 sites) in the on-site group i.e. there were respondents from 21 of 37 (57%) sites.
-For the remote group there were five PIs, three RNs, one RP and two Surgeons who responded with an average of 7 years (range from 1.5 to 18) experience with RCTs.
-For the on-site group there were seven PIs, five RNs, three RPs and one Surgeon who responded with an average of 5 years (range from 1 to 12) experience with RCTs.
+For the remote group respondents comprised five PIs, three RNs, one RP and two Surgeons with an average of 7 years (range 1.5 to 18) experience with RCTs.
+For the on-site group respondents comprised seven PIs, five RNs, three RPs and one Surgeon with an average of 5 years (range 1 to 12) experience with RCTs.

 Only 2 of 12 respondents from the remote group indicated they would have preferred the initial contact meeting to be held on-site and half felt a remote meeting was sufficient.
-Most of the respondents in the on-site group (10 of 16) felt the initial contact meeting could have been held remotely; only 2 out of 16 thought it needed to be on-site.
+Most of the respondents in the on-site group (10 of 16) felt the initial contact meeting could have been held remotely; only 2 thought it needed to be on-site.
 Free text comments from both groups illustrated that whilst the on-site meetings help with communication (7 respondents) information could be adequately exchanged remotely at this stage of site set-up (8 respondents).
 For the final SIV meeting, the preference overall was for an on-site visit (17 of 28 respondents); although this was preferred more in the remote group (9 of 12 respondents) compared with the on-site group (8 of 16 respondents).

 4. Discussion

-We undertook a SWAT comparing on-site with remote meetings for the initial contact with a hospital when setting up sites in the SWIFFT orthopaedic, surgical trial.
-We investigated the effect on set-up times, recruitment and data collection, the costs of these two approaches and the views of the hospital staff at sites.
+We undertook a SWAT comparing on-site with remote meetings for the initial contact with a potential recruiting hospital in the SWIFFT trial.
+We considered set-up times, recruitment, data collection, the costs of the two approaches and the views of the hospital staff.